kpedro88/CondorProduction/README.md

 The Condor executable script is [jobExecCondor.sh](./scripts/jobExecCondor.sh), which runs the subroutine scripts [step1.sh](./scripts/step1.sh), `step2.sh` (user provided), etc. Each subroutine script is sourced and the command line arguments are reused (processed by bash `getopts`).
 Because of this, a special syntax is used with `getopts` to avoid failing on an unknown option.

-The executable script also provides a bash helper function, `getFromClassAd`, that can be used to parse information from the Condor ClassAds for each job.
+The executable script also provides some bash helper functions.
+* `getFromClassAd`: parses information from the Condor ClassAds for each job.
 This can be used, for example, to check the number of requested CPUs when running a multicore job.
+* `stageOut`: copies a local file to a storage element using `xrdcp`.
+It can retry a specified number of times, with a specified wait time that increases with each retry.
+This helps avoid job failure from a temporarily interrupted connection or unavailable storage element.

 The form of these scripts is tightly coupled with the operations of `jobSubmitter`.
 Therefore, by default the scripts are not specified as command-line arguments in Python,